Will "Dear White People" Defy Netflix's Third Season Curse?

 Advertisement

-During the press rounds before season 3, the mention of a possible season 4 wasn’t discussed between the cast and creators, at least not publicly, which means we don’t even what it might look like, let alone if the narrator would return from his season-long sabbatical.
+During the press rounds before season three, the mention of a possible season four wasn’t discussed between the cast and creators, at least not publicly, which means we don’t even what it might look like, let alone if the narrator would return from his season-long sabbatical.
 This is all up to Netflix now, and we’ll find out the show’s fate in the coming months.

-If Dear White People manages to bypass the season 3 curse and live to see a fourth turn on Netflix, we might have to wait a while.
-Each season has premiered a little later in the year than the last (season 1 in April 2017, season 2 in May 2018, and season 3 in August 2019), so even if we do get good news, it might be over a year until we see any further Order X antics.
+If Dear White People manages to bypass the season three curse and live to see a fourth turn on Netflix, we might have to wait a while.
+Each season has premiered a little later in the year than the last (season one in April 2017, season two in May 2018, and season three in August 2019), so even if we do get good news, it might be over a year until we see any further Order X antics.

 Advertisement